antonbolychev/acm2025-wasserschwein-acrobot/README.md

 - $C(q, \dot{q})$ contains Coriolis and centrifugal terms
 - $G(q)$ represents gravitational terms

+#### Inertia Matrix $M(q)$
+The inertia matrix $M(q)$ represents the mass distribution of the robotic system as a function of its configuration $q$.
+It maps joint accelerations to the corresponding inertial forces and torques.
+For the Acrobot, it's a 2×2 symmetric, positive-definite matrix where each element $M_{ij}$ represents the coupling inertia between joints $i$ and $j$.
+When a joint accelerates, the inertia matrix determines how much torque is required at each joint to produce that acceleration.

+#### Coriolis and Centrifugal Terms $C(q, \dot{q})$
+The term $C(q, \dot{q})\dot{q}$ captures the velocity-dependent forces in the system.
+Specifically:
+- **Coriolis forces**: Arise when a body moves in a rotating reference frame, causing an apparent force perpendicular to both the direction of motion and the axis of rotation.
+- **Centrifugal forces**: Outward forces that appear when an object moves in a curved path, directed away from the center of rotation.

+These terms depend on both joint positions $q$ and velocities $\dot{q}$, and they become significant at higher speeds, affecting the dynamics of multi-link systems like the Acrobot.

+#### Gravitational Terms $G(q)$
+The vector $G(q)$ represents the effect of gravity on the system as a function of its configuration $q$.
+Each element $G_i$ corresponds to the torque exerted by gravity at joint $i$.
+For the Acrobot, these terms depend on the angles of the links relative to the gravitational field and determine how the system behaves when no control input is applied.
+The gravitational terms are particularly important in underactuated systems like the Acrobot, as they can be exploited for control purposes.

 ### Control Strategy in Detail

 #### 1. Energy-Based Swing-Up Control